Promoting America's Original Art Form!

 Nancy is a native Clevelander and has been involved in music and the arts all her life.
 She plays piano and woodwinds, but has an undergraduate degree in voice from Concordia University in Ann Arbor.
 After music school, Nancy followed in her father’s footsteps and attended law school at Case Western Reserve University School of Law, graduating summa cum laude, Order of the Coif.
 She practiced corporate law for several years before joining the fundraising staff of The Cleveland Orchestra, where she served as Director of Planned Gift and Endowment Fundraising.
 After Nancy left the Orchestra, she began her own firm in Cleveland, BauerGriffith, LLC, representing a wide variety of nonprofit organizations, including some of Cleveland’s largest and most influential arts organizations, among others.

 After the 2013 party, the 16th Annual Jazz at Chautauqua, the Chautauqua Institution made some changes to its off season priorities, and Jazz at Chautauqua found itself without a home.
-Unwilling to let Joe Boughton’s legacy fade away, Nancy and her mother, Kathy Hancock, decided to move the party to Cleveland, Ohio.
-Same great party, same musicians, but a different location for the 1st Annual Allegheny Jazz Party.
+Unwilling to let Joe Boughton’s legacy fade away, Nancy and her mother, Kathy Hancock, a successful entrepreneur, turned their talents to moving the party to Cleveland, Ohio.

 For fans of the old Jazz at Chautauqua, there will be a few changes to the weekend, but very little difference in what will happen on stage.
 Nancy and Kathy remain committed to continuing Joe Boughton’s tradition of great tunes, played by the country’s best traditional jazz artists in a setting that allows musicians and attendees to mingle and talk about their favorite kind of music.